 Adjustable Text Size

-Cascading Style Sheets are used throughout the site for layout, design, and style.
-This allows the CDE site to be displayed in a readable fashion on different browser-enabled devices.
+Cascading style sheets (CSS) are used throughout the website for layout, design, and style.
+This allows the CDE website to be displayed in a readable fashion on different browser-enabled devices.

 Effective Search Engine